Deuchar Gordon

-[William] Deuchar Gordon (19 June 1871 – 11 September 1951) was an Australian pastoralist.
+William Deuchar Gordon (19 June 1871 – 11 September 1951) was an Australian pastoralist.
 He was born into a socially prominent New South Wales rural family and was president of the Australian Club.

 Early life

-Gordon was born at Manar, near Braidwood, New South Wales, the second son of William Forbes Gordon and Beatrice Deuchar (née Allan).
+Gordon was born at the now heritage listed rural homestead Manar House near Braidwood, New South Wales, the second son of William Forbes Gordon and Beatrice Deuchar (née Allan) and was always known by his second Christian name of Deuchar.
 The Gordon family had arrived in New South Wales in 1836 from Scotland.
 He attended Newington College in 1882 during the presidency of the Rev Joseph Horner Fletcher and headmastership of Joseph Coates.
 After finishing school he worked as a book-keeper and accountant before returning to work on the land.

 Pastoralist

 In 1891, Gordon returned to Manar and remained there until his marriage in 1901 to Charlotte Louise (Bunty) Campbell.
-The Gordons lived for the next decade at Werriwa, another family property near Bungendore, and had four children.
+The Gordons lived for the next decade at Werriwa homestead, another family property near Bungendore, and had four children.
 In 1912 they returned to Manar where Gordon lived until his death.
 During that time he consolidated and expanded his land holding to 26,000 acres.
 On his death, Gordon left an estate of £258,727.